silvery107/rl-mpc-locomotion/README.md

     ```bash
     python RL_MPC_Locomotion.py --robot=Aliengo
     ```
-    All supported robot types are `GO1`, `A1` and `Aliengo`.
+    All supported robot types are `Go1`, `A1` and `Aliengo`.

-    Note that by default you need to plug in your Xbox-like gamepad to control it.
+    Note that you need to plug in your Xbox-like gamepad to control it, or pass `--disable_gamepad`.
+    The controller mode is default to `Fsm` (Finite State Machine), and you can also try `Min` for the minimum MPC controller without FSM.

     - Gamepad keymap
         > Press `LB` to switch gait types between `Trot`, `Walk` and `Bound`.